Tabooabr/Tabooabr/README.md

 - 👋 Hi, I’m @Tabooabr / Aaron Bastiansen.
 - 👀 I’m interested in C# Programming, Games development, Videogames, Reading, Technology and more.
-- 🌱 I’m currently in training to become a C# SRE!
+- 🌱 I’m currently a Asociate platform engineer at ASOS!
 - 💞️ I’m looking to collaborate on Game development projects & a Role in the Industry (QA, Game Design, Tech roles).
 - 📫 How to reach me zeoomgarb@gmail.com